evotor/Evo-UI-Kit/README.md

 ```
 git add -f dist
-git commit -m 'new library releas'
+git commit -m 'commit message'
+git push
-git subtree push --prefix dist origin deploy
+git subtree push --prefix dist/evo-ui-kit origin deploy
 ```

 ### Build sample web app

-Run `ng build` to build the project.
+Build ui kit library and install styles.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### Development server

-Build evotor ui kit library (see building section for more information).
-Run `ng serve` for a dev server.
+Build ui kit library and install styles.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding